 In the 1960s there was a folk music revival in the form of folk rock.
 The enjoyable songs that were created still have value today.

 Pitcher plants produce cups that trap and digest prey.
 The digestive enzymes of one species can break down gluten and may help people with celiac disease.

-The Venus flytrap is a fascinating plant that is very popular.
+The Venus flytrap is a fascinating plant that is very popular in homes.
 The wild population grows in a limited area in the United States and is in trouble.

 Sickle cell disease is painful for sufferers and can sometimes be dangerous.
 Genome editing may one day correct the mutation that causes the disorder.

 The Nitobe Memorial Garden is located in Vancouver, British Columbia.
 It's a beautiful and often peaceful Japanese garden that is filled with symbolism.

 The UBC Botanical Garden is a lovely place for plant lovers.
 It's both enjoyable and educational to explore.
 The garden contains a mix of nature and cultivation.

 Streptococcus pneumoniae is a bacterium that lives in the nose of many people.
 It's often harmless but can cause a variety of diseases.
 Some of these are serious.

 Dinosaurs Alive is an exhibit consisting of large, animatronic animals.
 This article contains photos of some of the models and facts about the real animals.